Financial Aid Policies

 Students that do not qualify for the need-based Subsidized Loan are eligible to borrow the “Total Loan Eligibility” from the Unsubsidized Loan.
 The student’s award letter will reflect the amount they are eligible to borrow.

 - Federal Direct PLUS Loan A credit-based loan that is available to the parents of dependent students who have completed the FAFSA.
 The amount that a parent may borrow is based on the student’s educational costs minus any other financial aid received.
 The interest rate is fixed; however, interest does begin to accrue once the loan has disbursed.
-A payment deferment is option is available if it is requested by the parent.
+A payment deferment is an option is available if it is requested by the parent.
 Otherwise, repayment begins 60 days after the final disbursement of the academic year.
-An origination fee is deducted from the approved loan prior to disbursement.
+An origination fee is deducted from the approved loan before disbursement.
 This fee is determined each year and is subject to change.

 Note: If a parent is denied a PLUS Loan due to an adverse credit history, the dependent student can access an additional loan through the Federal Direct Unsubsidized Loan program listed above.
 The amounts are as follows: